 Survival Tips for Night Shift Nurses

 If you've worked as a night shift nurse, you know the health and personal difficulties of adjusting.
-Night nurses complain about lack of sleep, depression, irritability, problems with focus, driving fatigue and general malaise and the National Sleep Foundation says that's just the tip of the iceberg affecting shift workers.
-One in six million Americans work the night shift and the fall-out from lack of sleep isn't pretty.
+Night nurses complain about lack of sleep, depression, irritability, focus, driving fatigue, and general malaise.
+The National Sleep Foundation says that's just the tip of the iceberg affecting shift workers.
+One in six million Americans works the night shift, and the fall-out from lack of sleep isn't pretty.

-As a travel nurse far from friends and family, surviving the night shift depends on having some kind of support network in your new assignment and familiarity with resources to make life easier (dry cleaning pick-up, a weekly maid and food delivery, for example).
-Although you can do chores while everyone else is at work, sleep takes priority over a social life and that can be isolating (especially in a new town).
+As a contract nurse far from friends and family, surviving the night shift depends on having some support network in your new assignment and familiarity with resources to make life easier (dry cleaning pick-up, a weekly maid, and food delivery, for example).
+Although you can do chores while everyone else is at work, sleep takes priority over a social life, and that can be isolating (especially in a new town).

 If you're a night nurse, you probably will work from 11 p.m. to 7 a.m.
 So how do you cope with the challenges of flipping day and night shifts without flipping out?
 Keep cool, stay hydrated and focus on these tips from experienced night owls.